Debt Optimization Framework For Financial Independence

 Besides seeing the data, I know these six figure income levels for 20-somethings to be true because I see the pay stubs of many tenant applicants as a landlord.

 I absolutely believe that panoramic ocean view property in San Francisco is some of the most undervalued real estate in the world.
 The time to investing in big city living is now.
-When COVID-19 is under control, there will be a massive rush back.
+When COVID-19 over, there will be a massive rush back.

 After experiencing 13 years of overseas living, life is relatively easy in America.
 If you don't believe me, take a trip to New Delhi and see what hardship really looks like.
 You can even go to developed Hong Kong and see how little you get in housing for your money.
 We've got it so good.
 No wonder most of us speak only one language and are out of shape!